zaius/docs/content/docs/services/advanced-services.md

 Here we define the `mariadb` service to be only available in the [build pipeline](http://devcenter.wercker.com/learn/pipelines/introduction.html).

-### Nested services
+### Local services

-You can develop your services locally using nested services.
+You can develop your services locally using local services.
 The service syntax is largely the same, except we add a url field, which points to the service you want to use on disk.